cslev/ovsdos/README.md

 </interface>
  ```
 Important part is the *type* set to **bridge**, and the *source* set to **ovsbr**.

 Choose different MAC addresses for the two interfaces to avoid MAC collision.
-Note: <address...> tag should be copied from the descriptor of the other interface as it might look different from the one above.
+For easier future reference, I do recommend to change the last byte of the MAC addressess to `:11` and `:22` for the NAT and the OVS interface, respectively.

 **However, bear in mind that according to the *domain,bus,slot* and *function*, the primary and secondary interfaces might get swapped.
 This can result in the following:**
  1) that on the host system, your *vnet0* and *vnet1* will be used for the OVS port and for the NAT (internet access), respectively, not the other way around how this description assumes
  2) the default DHCP querying interface might not the right one (if it is configured), check */etc/network/interfaces* in each VM accordingly